codefarma/mwp-studio/docs/Personas.md

 Darian the Developer
 --------------------
 Darian is a university graduate with a computer science degree.
-Most all of his experience coding has come from school projects, with a small amount attributed to customizing the Wordpress site for his high school band.
+Most of his early experience coding came from school projects, with a small amount being attributed to customizing the Wordpress site for his high school band.
 He earned the directors award for outstanding performance his senior year.

 Darian currently works for ShopConnect, a company providing turn key ecommerce solutions for franchisees that also do